-All this is to say that mere crumbs could harm someone with celiac disease.
-Trace amounts can cause symptoms for those with gluten sensitivity.
-That’s why we never simply pick the croutons off a salad, or use the same water for pasta that just boiled linguine.
+All this is to say that mere crumbs could harm someone with celiac disease or severe gluten sensitivity.
+That’s why we never simply pick the croutons off a salad, or use the same water for pasta that just boiled regular linguine.

 And you shouldn’t risk using pots, pans, condiments, grills or appliances which may have such crumbs remaining from a non-gluten-free meal.
 These types of avoidance when you’re going gluten free will go a long way toward protecting you and other gluten free family members from accidental gluten contamination.